-Revenue decreased \$0.1 million during the three months ended September 30, 2015 as compared to the three months ended September 30, 2014.
-The decrease was primarily attributable to the transfer of the majority of our existing revenue-earning, non-exclusive license agreements that allow third parties to use our cell line and intellectual property for non-clinical laboratory testing to Brink Biologics at the beginning of June 2015.
+Revenue decreased \$0.1 million during the three months ended March 31, 2016 as compared to the three months ended March 31, 2015.
+The decrease was primarily attributable to the transfer to Brink Biologics in June 2015 of the majority of our existing revenue-earning, non-exclusive license agreements that allow third parties to use our cell line and intellectual property for non-clinical laboratory testing.